Radiative turbulent flares in magnetically-dominated plasmas: Introduction

 In the present paper, we perform kinetic simulations of turbulent {\it flares}.
 We envision a sudden excitation of turbulence by an MHD instability, which deposits a macroscopic energy comparable to the total magnetic energy of the system.
 The initial disturbance on a large scale $l_0$ is followed by the development of turbulent plasma motions and the eventual dissipation of the injected magnetic energy.
 We investigate how the deposited turbulence energy is radiated, how the radiative losses affect particle acceleration, and what spectra can be radiated by the turbulent flares.
 For simplicity, all our simulations will assume that the plasma is made of electrons and positrons and that the plasma is optically thin, so that the emitted radiation freely escapes.
 The opposite, optically thick, regime was recently investigated in the context of gamma-ray bursts by \cite{Zrake_2019}.

-We perform both two-dimensional ($2D$) and three-dimensional ($3D$) radiative kinetic simulations to model the flares.
+We perform both two-dimensional (2D) and three-dimensional (3D) radiative kinetic simulations to model the flares.
 Our setup of initial conditions is similar to that in \citet{Comisso_2018,Nattila_2019, Comisso_2019}.
-Remarkably, for this setup the turbulence development and particle acceleration picture in $2D$ is similar to the results of full $3D$ simulations \citep{Comisso_2019}.
-We call this turbulence {\it reconnection-mediated}, as we observe that the turbulence develops by forming reconnecting current sheets, in contrast to the canonical picture of an Alfv\'en-wave cascade.
+Remarkably, for this setup the turbulence development and particle acceleration picture in 2D is similar to the results of full 3D simulations \citep{Comisso_2019}.
+We call this turbulence {\it reconnection mediated}, as we observe that the turbulence develops by forming reconnecting current sheets, in contrast to the canonical picture of an Alfv\'en-wave cascade.

 2D simulations have lower computational costs and can be performed with particularly long durations and high resolutions.
 We use many 2D simulations to systematically study the effects of radiative losses.
-We also perform a few large-scale $3D$ simulations to test their difference from the $2D$ models.
+We also perform a few large-scale 3D simulations to test their difference from the 2D models.
 All our simulations are performed with the open-source kinetic code \textsc{runko} \citep{Nattila_2019}.

 The paper is organized as follows.
 The simulation setup is described in Section~\ref{sect:numerics}.
 Section~\ref{sect:turb} presents our results for turbulent flares without cooling.
 Then, in Section~\ref{sect:radturb}, we use analytical estimates to discuss the expected effects of radiative losses and define two cooling regimes: weak and strong.
 The full radiative simulations are presented in Sections~\ref{sect:results} and \ref{sect:flares}.
 Finally, conclusions are given in Section~\ref{sect:conclusions}.